DeepXiv/deepxiv_sdk/README.md

 **DeepXiv is an agent-first paper search and progressive reading tool.**

-Install it with `pip`, start using it immediately, and let the CLI auto-register a token on first use.
+Install it with `pip`, start using it immediately, and let the CLI auto-register an API token on first use.
 No extra setup is required before your first query.

 - **📚 API Documentation**: [https://data.rag.ac.cn/api/docs](https://data.rag.ac.cn/api/docs)
 - **🎥 Demo Video**: [![Watch Demo](https://img.shields.io/badge/YouTube-Watch%20Demo-red)](https://youtu.be/atr71CbQybM)